Financial regulations

 Definitions and abbreviations used in the Regulations, Policies and Procedures

-Members of staff in Finance and Procurement are always willing to help colleagues who have queries concerning any matter relating to Financial Regulations or Financial Policies and Procedures.
-If you have any concerns or are unsure about a particular aspect of a specific Regulation, Policy or Procedure, please ask for advice.
-Contact details for external enquiries can be found here.
-Internally, contact details for Finance and Procurement staff are available via the Staff Intranet.
+Members of staff in Finance and Procurement are always willing to help colleagues who have queries concerning any matter relating to financial regulations or financial policies and Procedures.
+If you have any concerns or are unsure about a particular aspect of a specific regulation, policy or procedure, please ask for advice.
+You can find contact details for external enquiries on our contact information page.
+Internally, you can find contact details for Finance and Procurement staff on the staff intranet.

 Similarly, if your department is about to undertake a new activity which you feel is not adequately covered by existing Financial Regulations, Policies or Procedures, please contact Finance and Procurement at an early stage so that we can advise, and if necessary develop with you a new policy.